 Olaf Tschimpke, deputy chair of the Council, president of NABU (Nature and Biodiversity Conservation Union)

 Prof. Dr. Alexander Bassen, full professor of Capital Market and Management at the University of Hamburg

-Walter Hirche, president of the German commission for UNESCO, former parliamentary secretary for the Ministry of the Environment, former minister in Lower Saxony and Brandenburg
+Walter Hirche, former parliamentary secretary for the Ministry of the Environment, Chairman of the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg, former minister in Lower Saxony and Brandenburg

 Kathrin Menges, Executive Vice President Human Resources and Infrastructure Services, Chairwoman of the Sustainability Council at Henkel AG & Co.
 KGaA